ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 1. After completing the **Create** resource step, you are redirected to the **Manage** tab to proceed with the deployment.

 2. In the Configure primary orchestrator section, enter the **DR Orchestrator name** and set a password in the **DR Orchestrator password** field.
-Confirm the **Confirm DR Orchestrator password** to secure access to the external orchestrator interface.
-This password will be set for the Orchestrator VM and can be used to login to Orchestrator VM UI.
+Re-enter the password in **Confirm DR Orchestrator password** to secure access to the external orchestrator interface.
+   > **Note**: This password is set for the Orchestrator VM and you can use it to login to the Orchestrator VM UI.

 3. Provide the valid **IBM Cloud API key**.
    > **Note**: Enter your API key, which is required to access various services described in [Managing identity and access management (IAM)](/docs/dr-automation-powervs?topic=dr-automation-powervs-iam-manage).
 Ensure that the API key has the necessary permissions for proper functionality.